cspconsole/helm-chart/docs/README.md

 The chart configures Horizontal Pod Autoscaler (HPA) and Pod Disruption Budgets (PDB) for all services to ensure high availability.

-### External Services TLS/SSL Configuration
+### External Services Configuration

-The chart supports mounting TLS/SSL certificates for external services like Elasticsearch and RabbitMQ.
-These are configured globally and can be enabled/disabled:
+The chart supports comprehensive configuration for external services like Elasticsearch and RabbitMQ under `global.externalServices`:

+#### TLS/SSL Certificates

+Mounts CA certificates for secure connections to external services:

 - **Elasticsearch**: Mounts CA certificate for secure connections to Elasticsearch
 - **RabbitMQ**: Mounts CA certificate for secure connections to RabbitMQ/Queue services